jiayihoffman/jiayihoffman.github.io/_posts/2026-01-26-LEGO-ROS2_control.md

 For more information about creating a new ros2_control hardware component, please see the documentation on [control.ros.org](https://control.ros.org/humble/doc/ros2_control/hardware_interface/doc/writing_new_hardware_component.html)

-The source code repository of this LEGO car's ros2_control hardware component is [here](https://github.com/jiayihoffman/lego_audi_etron).
+The source code repository for this LEGO car's ros2_control hardware component is: [https://github.com/jiayihoffman/lego_audi_etron](https://github.com/jiayihoffman/lego_audi_etron).

 #### Build the project
 When running ROS2 robots, I prefer using a ROS2 Docker container because it provides a complete ROS2 environment with all dependencies and can run on any environment.
-I have a Dockerfile prepared for this project, located in the [project](https://github.com/jiayihoffman/lego_audi_etron)'s "docker" folder.
+I have a Dockerfile prepared for this project, located in the project's [docker](https://github.com/jiayihoffman/lego_audi_etron/tree/main/docker) folder.

 To build the Docker image:
 ```bash